How to Find the Right Pricing for Your B2B SaaS Product

 2. Observe their research process: Ask them to “Google” the solution to their problem.
 Watch how they search, where they go, and what they consider.

-3. Test your pricing page: Direct them to your website and observe their reaction.
+3. Test your pricing page: Direct them to your website and your competitors and observe their reaction.
 Are they confused?
 Engaged?
 What questions do they have?
+When do they decide to leave (or stay) and why?

-4. Use the “briefcase close” technique: At the end of the session, casually ask, “What did you really think about our pricing?”
+4. Use the “briefcase close” technique: At the end of the session, when they are comfortable, you’ve asked all your questions and the session is over.
+Among your small talk, casually ask what they really thought.
+Sometimes, at this point, I’m completely honest with them about my research goals and ask what they think.
 People often share their most honest feedback when the conversation feels less formal.

 Step 3: Test Your Pricing Ideas

 The only way to know if your pricing works is to test it.
-Here are two methods:
+Here are three methods:

 Soft Launch